maxbates/cogeneration/doc/multimers.md

          - [x] mask entire interacting chain

 - Sampling
-    - new eval dataset for multimers? or update PDB dataset with new motif strategies
+    - [x] new eval dataset for multimers? or update PDB dataset with new motif strategies
+    - [x] enable multimers in length sampling dataset for inference
+        - [x] include in sampling cfg

 - Folding Validation
     - New Metrics